 Libertyville was led by third-place finishes from junior Alex Mitchell at 106 and freshman Michael Gunther at 120.
 The Wildcats also got a fifth from junior Drew Onufer at 126, a seventh from sophomore Tyler Padilla at 138, and a seventh from junior Jack Damenti at 152.

-    "The five guys that placed went 5-0 in the last round and those guys really shined," said Libertyville coach Dale Eggert.
-"It was a really beneficial tournament for us, and we'll get a lot of mileage out of this."
+"The five guys that placed went 5-0 in the last round.
+They really shined," said Libertyville coach Dale Eggert.
+"It was a really beneficial tournament for us.
+We'll get a lot of mileage out of this."

 The Stevenson wrestling team has gotten into the habit of falling behind early in some of its dual meets this season.

 But the No. 10-ranked Patriots have also proven that they can bounce back with a vengeance against their opponents.

 That was the case again Thursday night at Libertyville as Stevenson (8-0, 2-0) fell behind the Wildcats by a 15-6 score after six matches in this North Suburban Conference showdown.